 Villa Tugendhat was built deliberately with a view facing the city of Brno.

-Villa Tugendhat was designed by the architect Ludwig Mies van der Rohe and completed in 1930 for Greta and Fritz Tugendhat – one of the Jewish industrialist families who owned textile, sugar and cement factories.
+Villa Tugendhat was designed by the architect Ludwig Mies van der Rohe and completed in 1930 for Greta and Fritz Tugendhat, one of the Jewish industrialist families who owned textile, sugar and cement factories.

-The art nouveau style Löw-Beer Villa – a family home opposite Tugendhat Villa, connected by a garden.
+The Art Nouveau style Löw-Beer Villa – a family home opposite Tugendhat Villa, connected by a garden.

 Tickets for the Villa Tugendhat tour need to be booked months in advance, but you can purchase a Tugendhat Garden ticket (50 CZK) and enjoy a view of the villa from the grounds.
-A metal turnstile gate connects the Tugendhat garden with the Löw-Beer’s lawn (free).
+A metal turnstile gate connects the Tugendhat garden with Löw-Beer’s lawn (free).

 Brno conceals an underground labyrinth